 48 / 49

-After being contacted for comment, Marshall responded with a signed statement from his wife, marked as being issued from Grand Cayman.
-In it, Jennifer Marshall said the "allegations made by the City of Miami Beach Police Department against David are false".
+After being contacted for comment, DM responded with a signed statement from his wife, marked as being issued from Grand Cayman.
+In it, 'JM' said the "allegations made by the City of Miami Beach Police Department against David are false".

 "My injuries were not the result of any battery or violent acts that David committed against me", the statement affirmed.
 "I have never expressed to anyone, at any time, that David was the cause of my injuries, or that I was the victim of any wrong-doing on October 5, 2019".